The best holiday 2019 iPad deals: Which model is right for you?

 Plus, the 256GB model is also on sale for $800.
 Read our iPad Pro review.

-B&H Photo has the best price for the 64GB model, $899.
+Amazon and B&H Photo have the best price for the 64GB model, $899.
 Read our iPad Pro review.

 Originally published earlier this year.
 Regularly updated to reflect new prices.